-- Expanded co-op advertising across energy efficiency programs (HVAC, RNC, and HPwES) to include additional media tactics (TV, radio, web) and pre-designed print and direct mail templates for contractor use. - Include tactics to promote new RNC tier. - Approval to be provided on Energy Minute Radio campaign and expanded media buy. - Plan development to promote programs served by Honeywell Market Manager team. - Technical review with Honeywell Market Manager team prior to review and approval by BPU. - Inclusion of NJCEP and BPU brands in all materials. - Inclusion of utility-managed Comfort Partners program offering as part of a larger message on energy efficiency for low-income residents, incorporating the utilities' approval of proper messaging.
+- Expanded co-op advertising across energy efficiency programs (HVAC, RNC, and HPwES) to include additional media tactics (TV, radio, web) and pre-designed print and direct mail templates for contractor use. - Include tactics to promote new RNC tier, ENERGYEfficient Homes. - Approval to be provided on Energy Minute Radio campaign. - Plan development to promote programs served by Honeywell Market Manager team. - Technical review with Honeywell Market Manager team prior to review and approval by BPU. - Inclusion of NJCEP and BPU brands in all materials. - Inclusion of utility-managed Comfort Partners program offering as part of a larger message on energy efficiency for low-income residents, incorporating the utilities' approval of proper messaging.

-As part of the planning process, specific tactics and deliverables have been accounted for in the 2012 variable marketing budget.
+As part of the planning process, specific tactics and deliverables have been forecasted for the 2012 variable marketing budget.
+Implementation of these materials will be produced in accordance with the BPU to help drive program participation.
 Details of these plans are broken out by program: